 After having an incredible, historic season in 2021, the expectations for the Cincinnati Bearcats appear to be much lower heading into the 2022 season.
 The odds of the Bearcats winning the National Championship in 2022 are:

 - DraftKings Sportsbook Ohio (+20000)

 Where Can You Bet On The Cincinnati Bearcats?

-Since sports betting has yet to launch in Ohio, bettors will have to travel to a neighboring state, i.e., Indiana, Michigan, West Virginia, or Pennsylvania, if they want to place a bet on the Bearcats.
+Since sports betting will launch Jan.
+1, 2023 in Ohio, bettors will have to travel to a neighboring state, i.e., Indiana, Michigan, West Virginia, or Pennsylvania, if they want to place a bet on the Bearcats during 2022.
 Sportsbooks, either online or retail, will take bets on Cincinnati.
 Odds will vary from one sportsbook to the other in state and between states.
 But since sportsbooks all tend to have competitive odds, they will likely not differ too significantly.

 Online Sportsbooks That Could Come To Ohio

 - Caesars Sportsbook: Easily one of the most respected names in the business, Caesars is probably an excellent candidate to be among the first online sportsbooks to launch in Ohio once the state is ready.
 Caesars Entertainment owns and operates Eldorado Gaming Scioto Downs in Columbus.